Contact and other details

 Client account and interest policy

-As a general rule, the Brussels office does not hold money on behalf of clients.
-In the event that any client were to ask that money be held on their behalf, this would be held in a general client account at National Westminster Bank plc in London, on the basis explained in respect of the London office.
+As a general rule, the Brussels office does not hold money on behalf of clients, or third parties transacting with our clients.
+In the event that the Brussels office were to hold money on behalf of a client or third party, this would be held in a general client account at National Westminster Bank plc in London, on the basis explained in respect of the London office.